binarytemple/riak_canary_generator/README.md

 This is useful for testing full-sync and real-time Riak MDC replication.

-The rationale is detailed [here](http://docs.basho.com/riakee/latest/cookbooks/Multi-Data-Center-Replication-Monitoring/)
+The explanatory rationale is detailed in  [this](http://docs.basho.com/riakee/latest/cookbooks/Multi-Data-Center-Replication-Monitoring/) Basho Document.

-The intention is to:
+Our intention is to:
 * Generate one object per Riak logical partition given any valid ring size e.g 8,16,32,64,2048.
 * Write the object to the source cluster.
 * Periodically poll the sink cluster, giving this covering set of objects.